7 for 7 by 7:30

 those elk did have to be hung properly to age in the cold garage.
 They also had to be skinned, which is where

 the extra money comes in.
-Norman knew I could use
+Norman Norman Norman

 What about School?